 Deep neck flexor strengthening exercises, stretching and joint mobilisation techniques help to successfully alleviate these headaches.
-Including scapular bracing and postural correction exercises ensure that the headaches do not recur again.
+Including scapular bracing and postural correction exercises ensure that the pain does not recur again.

-At Naas Physiotherapy Clinic our physiotherapy and chiropractor treatments provide excellent results of Cervicogenic, Tension, Migraine, Post whiplash, Fibromyalgia and TMJ dysfunction.
+At Naas Physiotherapy Clinic our physiotherapy and chiropractor treatments provide excellent results for Cervicogenic, Tension, Migraine, Post whiplash, Fibromyalgia and TMJ dysfunction.

-Our efforts are directed towards a thorough assessment and accurate diagnosis of the headache as proper diagnosis is vital for the success of the treatment.
+Our efforts are directed towards a thorough assessment and accurate diagnosis as proper diagnosis is vital for the success of the treatment.
 This includes eliminating red flag.
-Red flags are serious systemic causes of headaches like tumours, aneurysms, brain bleeds, uncontrolled hypertension etc.
+Red flags are serious systemic causes of head pain such as tumours, aneurysms, hypertension etc.

 We believe in using the right mix of available treatment techniques to come up with a treatment plan that is unique for each patient and will provide optimal results.
-Our highly qualified and dedicated team is well trained in the art and skill of mobilisation and manipulation – key tools to get rid of these headaches permanently.
+Our highly qualified and dedicated team is well trained in the art and skill of mobilisation and manipulation – key tools to ease the head symptoms significantly.

 Our approach to the headache problem

 Tension and Migraine headaches may be triggered by poor neck postures, neck muscle tightness and restricted neck range of motion.
-Many patients are actually unaware that the discomfort in their necks could be related to their recurrent headaches.
+Many patients are actually unaware that the discomfort in their necks could be related to their recurrent head symptoms.

-Such patients can benefit hugely from cervical joint manipulation, trigger point release and stretching exercises of the neck muscles followed by postural correction.
+Such patients can benefit hugely from cervical joint manipulation, trigger point release, and exercise rehabilitation of the neck muscles followed by postural correction.
 Acupuncture can also provide pain relief in these cases.
-Physiotherapists have also come across patients who have migraines due to incorrect biomechanics in the trunk and lower limb.
-Our specialists perform a detailed biomechanical analysis of the patient to identify and correct any biomechanical dysfunction.

-Patients with Cervicogenic headache respond excellently to facet joint mobilisation, stretching and strengthening of neck and upper back muscles.
-Trigger point release, acupuncture, soft tissue massage and deep neck flexor strengthening also provide long lasting relief in patients with cervicogenic headache and neck pain.
+Patients with Cervicogenic (neck driven) headache respond excellently to facet joint mobilisation, stretching and strengthening of neck and upper back muscles.
+Trigger point release, acupuncture, soft tissue massage, and deep neck flexor strengthening also provide long lasting relief in these cases.
 We also advise you on work place ergonomics which plays an important role in preventing the recurrence of pain.